 The rage in my marriage came slowly, as the happiness and the hope I’d held on to for so long slowly gave way to confusion, frustration, and despair.
 One thing that many people find difficult to understand is that the abusive process doesn’t happen all at once.
-It occurs in stages, comprising a series of events and circimstances over a long period of time.
-Emotional abuse, which often manifests through isolation, constant conflict, hostility, jealousy and manipulation, is so subtle that the process of awareness alone can be painfully lethargic in its arrival.
-By the time I was able to see past the hope and the dreams of happily-ever-after to the person I’d married for the monster that he was, I was at his mercy in every way imaginable, and he knew this, it was his design, and so he delighted in it.
+It occurs gradually, comprising a series of events and circumstances over a long period of time.
+Emotional abuse, which is often manifested through isolation, constant pointless conflict, hostility, jealousy and manipulation, is so subtle that the process of awareness alone can be painfully lethargic in its arrival.
+By the time I was able to see past the hope and the dreams of happily-ever-after to the person I’d married for the monster that he was, I was at his mercy in every way imaginable, and he knew this- it was his design, and so he delighted in it.
 And so I was terrified of him, of the devastation that could be wrought with the flick of his wrist, the slap of his hand, or the slip of his tongue.
 Eventually though, the anger began to burn inside me.
 And when it did, it very neatly obliterated the grief and sorrow that had animated my life for so long.
 But it did nothing to assuage the torrent of fear, which had long since cultivated a life of its own from the wreckage of my childish dreams and believed itself immortal.
 (And I fear that it is indeed immortal).

 That doesn’t mean I didn’t fight back.
 Oh, I fought back.
 And when I fought back, I validated his belief that I was worthless garbage, and when I didn’t fight back, I validated his belief that I was worthless garbage.
 Or so he said.